bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 ##### Switch

 Even though the DLR has a `SwitchExpression`, we've introduced a custom construct for C# to capture some specific semantics.
 The `SwitchCSharpStatement` node represents a `switch` statement.
-It contains a `SwitchValue` to switch on, a `BreakLabel` to denote the label to break out of the `switch`, a `Cases` collection containing the switch cases, and a `DefaultBody` for the default case.
+It contains a `SwitchValue` to switch on, a `BreakLabel` to denote the label to break out of the `switch` and a `Cases` collection containing the switch cases.

 Differences from the DLR node include:
 - C# switch statements have type `void`.
-- C# switch statements can have no cases with test values and/or no default case.
+- C# switch statements can have no cases with test values and/or no default case (i.e. they can be emptier).
 - C# switch statements support `GotoCase` and `GotoDefault` control flow.
+- C# switch statements can have cases that include test values and a default label.

 An example of creating a `Switch` statement is shown below: